slamora/brackets-wiki/Debugging-Test-Windows-in-Unit-Tests.md

 5. From SpecRunner: Show Developer Tools

-6. Set breakpoint(s) in unit test code before you start tests.
-The line numbers in the Dev Tools windows sometimes stop tracking the file, and, once this happens, you can't set any more breakpoints.
-(Update 2/26/2013: this seems to be fixed in CEF3)
+6. Set breakpoint(s) in unit test code as desired.

 7. Leave SpecRunner Dev Tools Window open.
 I wasn't hitting my breakpoint when I closed it.

 8. Run your unit test

 You should hit your breakpoint(s) and be able to step into code.
-Note that there are 2 Dev Tools windows open: 1 for Jasmine and 1 for the Brackets test window.
-When you step or run from code in the Jasmine Dev Tools window to a code or a breakpoint in the Brackets test Dev Tools window, there is no indication in the Jasmine Dev Tools Window and you are not automatically switched to the other window, so you'll need to manually change to the other Dev Tools window.
+Note that there are 2 Dev Tools windows open: 1 for the SpecRunner (Jasmine) window, and 1 for the Brackets test window.
+When you step or run from code in the SpecRunner Dev Tools window to a code or a breakpoint in the Brackets test Dev Tools window, there is no indication in the SpecRunner Dev Tools Window and you are not automatically switched to the other window, so you'll need to manually change to the other Dev Tools window.

 Opening a Dev Tools window for every Brackets test window slows down tests, so you may want to disable all tests except the one you are debugging.

-If this is helpful, we could build it in to the createTestWindowAndRun() function and control it by a parameter or global flag.
+If this is helpful, we could build it in to the `createTestWindowAndRun(`) function and control it by a parameter or global flag.
 Let us know!